 With data growing exponentially and becoming cheaper to acquire, it's essentially infinite — but your GTM resources aren't.
 The real challenge isn't getting more data; it's identifying the meaningful 10% that drives results.

 In RevOps, technical and operational data quality provide a trustworthy, actionable foundation.
 But having clean, well-linked data only gets you so far.
 The real competitive differentiation lies at the top tier of the three-tier data quality model: strategic data quality.
-Think of it this way—technical quality is your foundation, operational quality is your framework, and strategic quality is the rooftop where you stand out from the crowd.
+Think of it this way — technical quality is your foundation, operational quality is your framework, and strategic quality is the rooftop where you stand out from the crowd.

 This blog will dive into how to measure and benchmark strategic data quality.
-By the end, you’ll understand how to identify the right data, so your go-to-market (GTM) teams don’t just act—they act with precision and purpose.
+By the end, you'll understand how to identify the right data, so your go-to-market (GTM) teams don't just act — they act with precision and purpose.

-What strategic data quality?
+What is strategic data quality?

-Strategic quality answers the question: Can you take the right action on your data?
+Strategic quality answers the question: can you take the right action on your data?

-• Technical quality ensures you can trust your data’s completeness, accuracy, recency, and normalization.
+- Technical quality ensures you can trust your data's completeness, accuracy, recency, and normalization.

-• Operational quality ensures you can act timely on your data, linking it properly across systems and processes.
+- Operational quality ensures you can act timely on your data, linking it properly across systems and processes.

-• Strategic quality ensures you’re not just taking any action—you’re taking the best action, given finite resources.
+- Strategic quality ensures you're not just taking any action — you're taking the best action, given finite resources.

 At its core, strategic data quality provides insights that help you rank, prioritize, and optimize.
 It's about spotlighting the 10% of data that matters most and not wasting time, energy, and money on the 90% that doesn't move the needle.